1911 Revolution: 1900-1907

-First Guangzhou Uprising

 In the spring of 1895, the Revive China Society, based in Hong Kong, planned the First Guangzhou Uprising.
 Lu Haodong was tasked with designing the revolutionaries' Blue Sky with a White Sun flag.
 On 26 October 1895, Yeung Ku-wan and Sun Yat-sen led Zheng Shiliang and Lu Haodong to Guangzhou, preparing to capture Guangzhou in one strike.
 However, the details of their plans were leaked to the Qing government.
 The government began to arrest revolutionaries, including Lu Haodong, who was later executed.
 The First Guangzhou Uprising was a failure.
 Under pressure from the Qing government, the government of Hong Kong banned the two men from the territory for five years.
-Sun went into exile; and promoted revolution; and raised funds in Japan, the United States, Canada, and Britain.
+Sun went into exile; promoted revolution; and raised funds in Japan, the United States, Canada, and Britain.
 In 1901, following the Huizhou Uprising, Yeung Ku-wan was assassinated by Qing agents in Hong Kong.
 After his death, his family protected his identity by not putting his name on his tomb, just the number "6348".